aut0maticjack/lazyweb/Boot-to-DOSBox.md

 Use a graphical SFTP program like [Filezilla](https://filezilla-project.org/) (Lin/Win/Mac) or [WinSCP](https://winscp.net/) (Win) or [CyberDuck](https://cyberduck.io/) (Mac) to copy games to `/home/ubuntu/DOS/` on the LiveUSB system.

-The username is `ubuntu` and the password is `password` or whatever you set above.
+The username is `ubuntu` with a blank password.

 If you copy new games on while DOSBox is running, press **Ctrl+F4** within DOSBox to refresh the files from disk.